aditihaiman/Portable-Piano/README.md

 </ul>

 <h3>Body and legs</h3>
 To make the base, cut out a grand piano shaped size of sturdy paperboard.
 Mine had a length of about 14.5in and width of 11.5in.
+Cut a small hole in the back of the base to fit a USB-C cable that will power the piano.
 The exact dimensions don't really matter just make sure to leave an extra inch lengthwise or so for the keyboard area.
 Cut out a length of bendy paperboard for the rim of the piano.
 Bend the rim around the frame and glue it down.
 Once the glue has dried, paint everything black with a sponge brush to ensure an even coat.
 Use a small bristle brush for the parts that are hard to reach.
 You should have something that looks like this:

 ![IMG_9128](https://user-images.githubusercontent.com/34355688/236874543-0252b8ef-d431-4921-b5af-e4015e178fdc.png)